CO Divorce? Make Sure Your Spousal Maintenance Is Equitable

 • Permanent Spousal Maintenance

 In Colorado, permanent spousal maintenance is rarely awarded.
-It typically will only be awarded by the court in cases where advanced age, disability, or illness keeps one spouse from becoming financially independent after a divorce.
+The court typically awards it only in cases where advanced age, disability, or illness keeps one spouse from becoming financially independent after a divorce.

 The Law Offices of Andrew Bryant have been serving the Colorado community for many years, allowing our firm to gain insight into the spousal maintenance process and providing many opportunities to find a fair agreement for those going through a divorce.
 We are committed to helping your family find the best solutions in a divorce, including spousal maintenance.